AztecProtocol/aztec-packages/docs/docs/developers/tutorials/crowdfunding/donations.md

 ---

 Since donations are to be private, the donate function will have the user's private context which has these [Private Global Variables](https://docs.aztec.network/developers/contracts/references/globals#private-global-variables).
-So from the private context we must do some extra work to call the (public internal) `_check_deadline` function.
+So from the private context there is a little extra to call the (public internal) `_check_deadline` function.

 ```rust
 #include_code call-check-deadline /noir-projects/noir-contracts/contracts/crowdfunding_contract/src/main.nr raw